JamesCollerton/Identity-and-Data-Security-for-Web-Development/README.md

   - Client-side caching
   - MIME type sniffing

-Note, this doesn't cover SSL/ TLS and PKI as I am using the bulletproof SSL/ TLS book for that.
+Note, this doesn't cover SSL/ TLS and PKI as I am using the 'Bulletproof SSL/ TLS' book for that.